 If you think your hen might be crowing, listen carefully – it might not be a crow but instead some other kind of noise that your hen is making.
-Here are some of the most common.
+Here are some of the most common chicken sounds.

 Cluck of Contentment

-The egg song is most often heard by coops with multiple hens, where they’re all vying to get into the nest boxes at the same time.
+The egg song is most often heard by coops with multiple hens, where they’re all vying to get into the nest boxes at the same time to do their egg laying.
 It sounds loud and persistent and will continue until the noise-making hen gets her way and is finally able to wiggle into a nesting box.